mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 They encompass everything there ever is, was and will be.
 Past, future and present possibility appear with them — in them, part of them, behind them, above them, through them.
 They do not speak but they communicate with impossible precision and clarity.

-Any feeble mental attempt to analye, interpret or translate fails to process — the mechanisms of observation have departed and no capacities remain to contemplate whether they may ever return.
+Any feeble mental attempt to analyze, interpret or translate fails to process — the mechanisms of observation have departed and no capacities remain to contemplate whether they may ever return.

 An ancient, patient being exists — as it always has — where the mind of a single man used to be.
 Understandings beyond comprehension and recollection are folded with immense weight into memory as human emotion and symbolic circumstance.
 A depth of presence too deep to fathom elegantly weaves the realities of an interconnected and unified existence deep into a consciousness.